 Trim tabs in the extreme "bow up" positions will have no effect on the boat's ride.
 Trim tabs in the extreme "bow down" position will cause the boat to come on plane with minimum bow rise.
 Unless you are operating at low speeds or with considerable cockpit weight you will likely want to raise the tabs slightly when underway to avoid "plowing" water.
 With the tabs in the "bow down" position, you will be able to maintain a plane at the least possible RPMs.

 Trim Tab Pump Location

-The trim tab pump is located on the starboard side of the aft rigging compartment.
+The trim tab pump is located in the helm rigging area and can be accessed by removing the aft wall inside the starboard console.
 The hydraulic fluid level should be checked on a seasonal basis.